 The results from the University of Toronto are the newest confirmation that logic grid puzzles, in particular Sudoku, is highly beneficial for our brain health.
 It is interesting to know that its advantages have been noticed not only in Canada, but also in the USA, where the American Alzheimer’s Association has actually endorsed Sudoku as ‘a brain game’ that might help people avoid this and other mental illnesses.

-Sudoku has also proven to have other interesting qualities.
+Sudoku has been proven to have other interesting qualities.
 For one thing, researchers from the Western Washington University have found out that Sudoku is extremely effective in the case of ‘earworms’ – those songs that, once heard, we cannot un-hear.
 According to the scientists there, Sudoku helped people with ‘earworms’ get rid of the ‘sound’ in their heads faster than usual (a note: in order for the ‘treatment’ to work, it seems that the Sudoku puzzle you are solving must not be too hard).

 Leaving aside the various research results, a lot of Sudoku fans claim that they solve the puzzles for the following reasons: